Kdotseth7/advanced-rag/README.md

 ## Features

 - Chunked Documents: The pipeline supports pre-chunked documents from Hugging Face, allowing for efficient processing and retrieval.
+These documents are a collection of research papers from arvix.

 - Embedding Generation: SentenceBERT is used to generate high-quality embeddings for the documents, capturing their semantic meaning.